yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 </ul>

-This document describes how to configure the Kubernetes provider for YugabyteDB universes using Yugabyte Platform.
-If no cloud providers are configured in the Yugabyte Platform console yet, the main Dashboard page prompts you to configure at least one cloud provider.
+This document describes how to configure the Kubernetes provider for YugabyteDB universes using YugabyteDB Anywhere.
+If no cloud providers are configured in YugabyteDB Anywhere yet, the main **Dashboard** page prompts you to configure at least one cloud provider.

 ## Prerequisites

-To run YugabyteDB universes on Kubernetes, all you need to provide in the Yugabyte Platform console is your Kubernetes provider credentials.
-Yugabyte Platform uses those credentials to automatically provision and de-provision the pods that run YugabyteDB.
+To run YugabyteDB universes on Kubernetes, all you need to provide in YugabyteDB Anywhere is your Kubernetes provider credentials.
+YugabyteDB Anywhere uses those credentials to automatically provision and de-provision the pods that run YugabyteDB.

 Before you install YugabyteDB on a Kubernetes cluster, perform the following: